SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 ## Download Solace PubSub+ Java API

+Duration: 0:08:00

+Next, we need the Solace application APIs so the Connectors know how to connect to Solace.
 Point your favourite browser to [https://solace.com/downloads](https://solace.com/downloads), and be sure to tick the box "Solace APIs" under Categories. and scroll towards the bottom, looking for "Messaging APIs & Protocols":
 ![asdf](img/solace_downloads.png)

-Click on "Java", and select "Download":
+Click on "Java / JCSMP", and select "Download":
 ![asdf](img/solace_downloads2.png)